nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-enhanced-viewer/nuxeo-enhanced-viewer-release-notes.md

 </div>

 In a nutshell, this new version includes the following changes:
- - Several optimisations on how files are streamed, renditions performances, scalability
+ - Several optimizations on how files are streamed, renditions performances, scalability
  - UX improvements on the sticky notes, arrows, and annotation left section
  - “Download with FDF annotations” feature is enabled by default (annotations are seen as Adobe annotations when viewing the document in Adobe Reader)
  - Sound can now be turned off when annotating a video
- - Bug fixes (MP3 rendition, preview on HTML , email and ZIP, repeat mode,…)
+ - Bug fixes (MP3 rendition, preview on HTML, email and ZIP, repeat mode,…)

 ### Improvements

-#### Download with FDF annotations
+#### Download with FDF Annotations

-The "Download with FDF annotations" action allows to download a document as a PDF with annotations in the Forms Data Format (FDF).
-Then you can for instance open the document in Adobe Reader and see the annotations as if you have created them into Adobe Reader.
+The "Download with FDF annotations" action allows downloading a document as a PDF with annotations in the Forms Data Format (FDF).
+Then, you can for instance open the document in Adobe Reader and see the annotations as if you have created them into Adobe Reader.

 See [NEV-323](https://jira.nuxeo.com/browse/NEV-323).